The Top 6 Santoku Knife Uses 2023

 The meat should be placed in a bowl with salt and pepper.
 Make sure to mix well.

-Using this sharp Japanese kitchen knife really will produce a great-looking beef tartare – much better than a meat cleaver!
+Using this sharp Japanese kitchen knife really will produce a great-looking beef tartare – much better than a meat cleaver or even cutting meat with a mandoline.

 4. Santoku Knife Uses: How To Carve Roast Beef